fralcala/sp25-n413-final/README.md

 ## Core Templates

-- List templates
+- Index: Briefly tell what they're used for
+- About: Briefly tell what they're used for
+- Topic page: Briefly tell what they're used for

+---

+- 404 page: Briefly tell what they're used for
+- Fun Facts: Briefly tell what they're used for
+- FAQ: Briefly tell what they're used for

+---

-- Briefly tell what they're used for
+- Front page: Briefly tell what they're used for
-- List templates
-- Briefly tell what they're used for
+- Blog page: Briefly tell what they're used for
-- List templates
-- Briefly tell what they're used for
+- Post page: Briefly tell what they're used for

 ## Design Choices